mr152here/hexegg/docs/MANUAL.md

 - DEL - delete current character from the user string
 - TAB - autocomplete command or show current command hints/possibilities

 Next is a list of available commands, their parameters, and their descriptions.
 The parameters in [] are optional, the parameters in <> are mandatory, and the parameters in {} have predefined default values.
 If not stated otherwise, all parameters must be specified in order.
-If the {default} parameter is in front of another non-default parameter, it cannot be skipped.
-You can specify command by typing its full name (e.g. *findallstrings*) or by typing its sort name (e.g. *fas*).
+You can specify command by typing its full name (e.g. *findallstrings*) or by typing its alias (e.g. *fas*).
+Aliases are defined in *config.toml* file.
+You can create/define your own.

 #### Command list